Open water swimming at the 2023 World Aquatics Championships – Mixed 4 × 1500 metre relay

 The mixed 4 × 1500 metre relay event at the 2023 World Aquatics Championships was held on 20 July 2023 at the Seaside Momochi Beach Park in Fukuoka, Japan.
 Spain led the early portions of the race with male swimmers, before being overtaken by Australia, who started with female swimmers.
 Australia's Kyle Lee led at the final changeover, after which he was overtaken by Italy's Gregorio Paltrinieri and Hungary's Dávid Betlehem.
 Paltrinieri and Betlehem raced for the gold and silver over the final leg.

 Paltrinieri finished first for Italy with a time of 1:10:31.2, Hungary finished second with 1:10:35.3, and Australia finished third with 1:11:26.9, two tenths of a second ahead of Germany in fourth.
 It was the first time Italy had won an open water team event at the World Championships.

 Event description

 Each athlete swam 1500 m.
 The teams consisted of two men and two women, meaning each team completed 6 km in total.
 The men and women could swim in any order.

-Qualification

 Each World Aquatics member federation could enter one team.

 Background

-Germany was the favourite going into the event, with Leonie Beck having won the women's 5 km and 10 km earlier in the programme.
-Germany's Florian Wellbrock, who won the individual men's 5 km and 10 km, did not compete in this event, in order to recover for the 1500 m and 800 m races in the pool.
+Germany was considered the favourite going into the event, with Leonie Beck having won the women's 5 km and 10 km earlier in the programme.
+Germany's Florian Wellbrock, who won the individual men's 5 km and 10 km, did not compete in this event, in order to recover for the 1500 m and 800 m races in the pool the following week.
 It was the last event of the open water swimming programme at the Championships.